Grass River Provincial Park

 Grass River Provincial Park is a 2,279 km2 provincial park in Northwestern Manitoba, Canada.
 Designated in 1963, the park is approximately 75 km north of The Pas and is centered on the Grass River.
-The southern part of the park includes portions of the dolomitic Manitoba Lowlands portion of the Interior Plains, while the northern portion includes part of the granitic Canadian Shield.
+The southern part of the park includes portions of the dolomitic Manitoba Lowlands of the Interior Plains, while the northern portion includes part of the granitic Canadian Shield.
+It is crossed east-west by Manitoba Highway 39 (PTH 39), with PTH 10 crossing the western edge of the park.
 The entire park shows evidence of glaciation.
 The park is considered to be a Class III protected area under the IUCN protected area management categories.

 During the 20th century a number of mines operated in the park, the last of which closed in 1993.